sadistic2keed/JavaScript-Walkthrough/README.md

 console.log("Keep coding and have fun with JavaScript!");
 ```

 This README provides a structured, comprehensive overview of JavaScript concepts.
 For detailed explanations of each topic, explore the corresponding sections in the repository's code files.
-Happy coding
+Happy coding!!